Understanding challenging and complex behaviours

 It may be possible to prevent a crisis after a person’s behaviour has started to escalate.
 However, when a crisis develops, personal safety takes priority over everything else.
 Ensure you have a crisis management plan that includes:

 As behaviour starts to escalate, continue to work at understanding the triggers and purpose of the behaviour.
-It may still be possible to prevent a crisis with:
+It may still be possible to prevent a behaviour disturbance with:

 Tone of voice is very important.
 It is normal to feel adrenalin and speak in a higher pitch during a crisis situation, even if the intention is to defuse the situation.
 Being aware of this and deliberately speaking quietly in a normal tone can make a big difference.